floriandendorfer/replication-code/README.md

 <code>tol</code> is set to 0.000001.
 To save time, we solve the host's pricing problem only if $\mathbf{V}$ changes substantially, i.e., by more than 10\% since the last time we solved for $p$.

-Our initial guess of $P(x)$ is \$300 for all $x$.
+Our initial guess of $P(x)$ is \$200 for all $x$.
 The initial guess of the state distribution is that half of the properties are in the market, while half are not.
 Those that are in the market are uniformely distributed across states.
-The initial guess for the value function is the PDV of the revenue earned by the host if they as well as all competitors set a price of \$300.
+The initial guess for the value function is the PDV of the revenue earned by the host if they as well as all competitors set a rental rate of \$200 a night.

 In code:

-<code>P_init = np.array([[200]*len(S)])
+<code>P_init = np.array([[200] * len(S)])
 s_init = np.zeros((S.shape[0],1)).T
 s_init[0,[0,231,462,693]] = [J/8,J/8,J/8,J/8]
 V_init = (28*q_s(200,P_init,s_init,theta,0,params)*P_init.T)/(1-delta)